SimonPreissner/machine-learning-potpourri/SVMs/README.md

 Try and play with the number of documents you use for training in each class.
 What do you notice?
 Is there a correlation between how balanced the training data is and how close the topics are?
 For instance, compare unbalanced training data in the case of *star wars* vs *star trek* and *star wars* vs *clunch*.

+### Analysing search engine queries

+Now, for the ultimate test... add the --q flag when you run the classifier:

+    python3 doc_class.py 100 linear --q

+This will output a set of queries, and which of the two chosen classes they were classified into.
+We are checking here whether, for the queries that are actually related to one of the two classes, the assignment is correct.

+Why do you think things work on such small `documents'?
+(Queries are only a few words long...)

+The vectors for documents and queries are normalised (see utils.py).
+Do you understand why?